BlauGroup/RNMC/index.md

 ## Contributing
 RNMC is hosted on [GitHub](https://github.com/BlauGroup/RNMC).
 Users are encouraged to fork the repository and submit features via pull request.
 You can also suggest features and document bugs through the [issues page](https://github.com/BlauGroup/RNMC/issues).

-Additional details for contributors are provided on our [guide to contributors](./Contributors.md).
+Additional details for contributors are provided on our [guide for contributors](./Contributors.md).